alex7kom/sweety/README.md

 ## Extensions

-You can easily extend Sweety prototype by passing an object with your new methods on initialization:
+You can easily extend Sweety prototype by passing objects with your new methods as arguments on initialization:

 ```js
 var $ = Sweety({